steveshogren/hugo-blog/content/page/training.md

 > Commit early, commit often

-Make sure you push your changes as often as possible (at least hourly).
+Make sure you push your changes as often as possible (at least semi-hourly).
 If your computer ever dies, you will have lost no more than an hour or two of work, because everything is backed up.
 This will have the side-effect of giving you an online portfolio of all the work you do.